spacebeam/research/site/content/download.md

-Title: Download Chaos HPC
+Title: Download ShaOS HPC
 Date: 2016-08-15 17:20
 Category: Download
-Summary: Chaos HPC is a Debian desktop with custom configurations and additional software focus on high performance and distributed computing.
+Summary: ShaOS HPC is a Debian desktop with custom configurations and additional software focus on high performance and distributed computing.

 ##Internet Connection Required